 The next General Municipal Election for the City of Pleasanton will be held November 3, 2020.
 Pleasanton residents will cast their ballots for a mayor and two members of the city council.

-To be eligible to run for City Council, you must be a registered voter of Pleasanton at the time nomination papers are issued.
+To be eligible to run for City Council, you must be a registered voter within the incorporated city limits of Pleasanton at the time nomination papers are issued.
 Elected officials must reside in the City during their terms in office.

 In California, the deadline to register to vote for any election is 15 day before Election Day, so register early!
 You can apply to register to vote by filling in the online application at the California Secretary of State website.
 The application is available in English, Spanish, Chinese, Hindi, Japanese, Khmer, Korean, Tagalog, Thai, and Vietnamese.

 Voters qualify for registration by being a United States citizen, a resident of California, 18 years old or older on Election Day, and not currently in prison or on parole for the conviction.

 Re-registration is required when you move, change your name, or change your political party choice.